 To help prevent hardware theft, you can add a security U-bolt and cable to your computer.
-To erase lost or forgotten passwords in order to set up password protection, you can move the CMOS clear (password) jumper on the system board.
+To erase lost or forgotten passwords, you can move the password jumper (jumper D in the planar jumper block) on the system board.